Foggy Hogtown Boys

-In 2006 the band toured western Canada, performing at Millennium Place in Whistler, BC and at the Kootenay Bluegrass Society.
+In 2006, the band toured western Canada, performing at Millennium Place in Whistler, British Columbia, and at the Kootenay Bluegrass Society.

-In 2007 the Foggy Hogtown Boys played a double bill with the American band the Grascals at the Silver Dollar tavern in Toronto.
+In 2007, the Foggy Hogtown Boys played a double bill with the American band the Grascals at the Silver Dollar tavern in Toronto.
 That year they also performed at a concert organized by the Pineridge Bluegrass Folklore Society in Oshawa, Ontario, and at the Calgary Folk Music Festival in Alberta.

-In 2011 the band took part in the Hudson Music Festival in Quebec.
+In 2011, the band took part in the Hudson Music Festival in Quebec.

 Members of the Foggy Hogtown Boys include John Showman on fiddle and Andrew Collins on Mandolin, Chris Coole on guitar, Chris Quinn on banjo.
 Bass was played until 2007 by John McNaughton, and after that by Max Heineman.
 Showman, Collins and Quinn also play in Creaking Tree String Quartet, a less traditional group, and Showman also plays in New Country Rehab.